The Swan Archives

 Fox distributed this Pre-Release Information Guide, containing a plot summary and some production details (which you can see by clicking on it), to exhibitors well in advance of the film's release, to drum up interest, gauge reaction and help the studio determine how much money and effort should be spent on marketing.

-Phantom opened in the US on October 31, 1974 to poor box office virtually everywhere outside Los Angeles.
+Phantom opened in the US in New York and Los Angeles on October 31, 1974, and in a few other American cities soon thereafter, to generally extremely disappointing box office.
 Director/writer Brian De Palma stopped by an opening day screening in New York, only to find the theater heartbreakingly empty.
-Interviewed in 1977, De Palma remarked, "The picture played well in Los Angeles, but not in New York.
-It did badly in England, but well in France...I've always thought rock and horror were very close stylistically.
+Interviewed in 1977, De Palma remarked, "I've always thought rock and horror were very close stylistically.
 I felt I had a solution in combining two separate audiences.
 Obviously, I didn't."

 Fox presskit